-The pro-forma entry for accrued income is:
+The adjusting entry to record an accrued revenue is:

 **Income account such as Service Revenue, Rent Income, Interest Income, etc.

 On December 31, 2021, Gray Electronic Repair Services rendered $300 worth of services to a client.
 However, the amount has not yet been collected.
 It was agreed that the customer will pay the amount on January 15, 2022.
 The transaction was not recorded in the books of the company as of 2021.

 In this case, we should make an adjusting entry in 2021 to recognize the income since it has already been earned.
 The adjusting entry would be: